Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 What is full glass coverage on car insurance?

 Full glass coverage is an optional endorsement you can add to your auto insurance policy that covers the repair or replacement of your vehicle's glass — including windshields, side windows, rear windows, and sunroofs — with no deductible.
 Unlike standard comprehensive coverage, which requires you to pay your deductible before the insurer covers glass replacement costs, full glass coverage waives that expense entirely.
-It typically costs between $20 and $50 per year, making it one of the most affordable policy upgrades available.
-It must be added separately in most states unless you live in Florida, Kentucky, South Carolina, Arizona, or Massachusetts, where zero-deductible glass coverage is legally required or automatically included with comprehensive.
+It typically costs between $24 and $60 per year, making it one of the most affordable policy upgrades available.
+It must be added separately in most states unless you live in Florida, Kentucky, or South Carolina, where zero-deductible glass coverage is legally required with comprehensive insurance.

 How does full glass coverage differ from comprehensive coverage?